LucasRKrueger/LucasRKrueger/README.md

 ### Hey!
 How are you doing?
-I'm Lucas Rodrigo Krueger, you can call me Krueger
+You can call me Lucas!

-- 🔭 I'm currently a Full Stack Engineer with Focus on Front End
+- 🔭 I'm a Software Engineer
-- 🌱 I'm focused on learning Java
+- 🌱 I'm focused on my personal project called "Plante"